Understanding PHP Data Types

 In addition to the simple data types, there are also complex data types in PHP.
 These include:

 An object is a type of data structure that holds data and the actions that can be performed on that data.
-To define an object in PHP, use the keyword "object".
-For example, $person = new Person(); creates a new object of the class "Person".
+In PHP, objects are created using the new operator followed by a class name.
+For example, $person = new Person(); creates a new object of the class Person.

 NULL is a special type of data that represents the absence of a value.
 To define a variable as NULL in PHP, simply assign it the value of NULL.
 For example, $age = NULL; defines a variable $age as NULL.